-2020 NFL Mock Draft 12-24-19
+2020 NFL Mock Draft 2-21-20

 Under the radar name to watch this fall, and the Titans need wide outs.

-Pack probably goes best WR available, and we can debate who that might be.
+Pack probably goes best WR available at this point, and we can debate who that might be.
+OT has to be at the top of the needs list as well.

 SUPER BOWL TEAMS

-31 San Francisco, Raekwon Davis, DL, Alabama
+31 San Francisco, K’Lavion Chaisson, Edge, LSU

+Has shown the ability to be an every down player as he’s effective against both the run and the pass.

 Paul M. Banks runs The Sports Bank.net, which is partnered with News Now.
 Banks, the author of “No, I Can’t Get You Free Tickets: Lessons Learned From a Life in the Sports Media Industry,” regularly appears on WGN CLTV and co-hosts the “Let’s Get Weird, Sports” podcast on SB Nation.